 Now we’ve sort of returned to a middle ground where the banks aren’t such bad guys after all.

 Or have we?

-If you don’t, it gets more complicated and is determined by underwriters, who calculate your risk.
+However, if you have an underlying condition, it gets more complicated and your fate is determined by underwriters, who calculate your risk of claiming.

 If you’re turned down by your bank, that doesn’t mean you’re an insurance black zone where nothing can prosper.

-I’ll let you in on a little secret: there are six insurers in Ireland and the banks only work with two of them.
+I’ll let you in on a little secret: there are seven insurers in Ireland and the banks only work with two of them.

 If you do the maths on that, you can see why you’re probably not getting the best deal.

 Let’s get this out of the way: I’m a broker.

 I’m obviously biased but – and this is the big one – I work with five of the seven insurers (we don’t work with Laya or Acorn)

 Straight out of the gates, I have a better chance of getting you a better deal because we deal with more providers than the bank.